 The 9 p.m. fever

 Traditional care: You call after-hours and get a nurse triage who can't prescribe.
-You drive to urgent care, wait 45 minutes, see someone who doesn't know your child, get told "probably viral, push fluids."
+You drive to urgent care, wait 45 minutes, see someone who doesn't know your history, get told "probably viral, push fluids."

 The chest tightness after dinner